offendingcommit/valdris/Settlements/Kelathon.md

 ## Overview

-Kelathon stands as one of the most haunting settlements in all of [[Valdris]], a city of 3,200 souls built in the resonant embrace of the [[Singing Spires of Kelathon]].
-Unlike other communities that maintain cautious distance from [[Architect Ruins]], Kelathon has grown up around and within the acoustic field of the seven crystal towers, creating a unique civilization adapted to life amid otherworldly music.
+Kelathon stands as one of the most haunting settlements in all of [Valdris](Valdris.md), a city of 3,200 souls built in the resonant embrace of the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md).
+Unlike other communities that maintain cautious distance from [Architect Ruins](Architect%20Ruins.md), Kelathon has grown up around and within the acoustic field of the seven crystal towers, creating a unique civilization adapted to life amid otherworldly music.

 The settlement exists in a delicate harmony with forces beyond human understanding.
 Its people have learned to read the spires' moods, predict their songs, and even find beauty in the psychological effects that drive visitors mad.
-Since the [[Recent Awakening]] began five years ago, the spires' increased activity has transformed Kelathon from a quiet research outpost into a bustling center of acoustic study, musical pilgrimage, and dangerous tourism.
+Since the [Recent Awakening](Recent%20Awakening.md) began five years ago, the spires' increased activity has transformed Kelathon from a quiet research outpost into a bustling center of acoustic study, musical pilgrimage, and dangerous tourism.

-Built across the terraced slopes of the [[Singing Hills]], Kelathon's architecture reflects both practical necessity and artistic inspiration drawn from centuries of exposure to impossible harmonies.
+Built across the terraced slopes of the [Singing Hills](Singing%20Hills.md), Kelathon's architecture reflects both practical necessity and artistic inspiration drawn from centuries of exposure to impossible harmonies.
 The city serves as a crucial nexus where multiple political powers compete for access to the spires, where scholars from across the continent pursue acoustic mysteries, and where artists seek transcendent inspiration—often at the cost of their sanity.

 ## Physical Description

 ### The Resonance Ward

-The heart of Kelathon surrounds the [[Singing Spires of Kelathon]] themselves, built on carefully engineered platforms that respect the acoustic properties of the ancient towers.
-This district is restricted to authorized researchers, [[Tinker-Priests]], and specially trained guides.
+The heart of Kelathon surrounds the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md) themselves, built on carefully engineered platforms that respect the acoustic properties of the ancient towers.
+This district is restricted to authorized researchers, [Tinker-Priests](Tinker-Priests.md), and specially trained guides.
 Buildings here are constructed from sound-dampening stone and feature thick walls designed to provide acoustic shelter during the most intense performances.

-The **Melodic Monastery** dominates this ward—a fortress-like structure built by the [[Silence-Keepers]] to house their observers and protect researchers from the spires' more dangerous effects.
+The **Melodic Monastery** dominates this ward—a fortress-like structure built by the [Silence-Keepers](Silence-Keepers.md) to house their observers and protect researchers from the spires' more dangerous effects.
 Its distinctive spiral towers echo the geometry of the ancient ruins while providing essential refuge when the crystal towers sing their most overwhelming compositions.

 ### The Echo Quarter